3MAH/simcoon/README.md

 ```bash
 conda install -c conda-forge -c set3mah simcoon
 ```
-For using simcoon with Python 3.11 the installation of libboost via conda may be necessary :
+For using simcoon with Python 3.11 or later the installation of libboost via conda may be necessary :
 ```bash
 conda install -c conda-forge libboost